Frequently Asked Questions

 • 1-week Fast Track: £178 adult / £145 child

-Fees can change — confirm the latest on gov.uk.
+Fees can change, so confirm the latest prices on gov.uk.

 Can I renew my passport before it expires?

 Yes.
-You can renew early, but remaining time on the old passport is generally not added to the new one.
+You can renew early, but unused time on the old passport is generally not added to the new one.

 What documents do I need for renewal?

-Typically your old passport, a compliant digital photo, payment, and proof of name change if applicable.
-Some applications need a countersignature.
+Typically you’ll need your old passport, a compliant digital photo, payment details, and proof of name change if relevant.
+Some applications also need a countersignature.

 Lost, damaged & emergency